akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-products.md

 He will also be able to import product data on this specific locale.

 ### The view right
-If a user **has rights to only view product information** for a specific locale (ie its user groups only have the `Allowed to view product information` permission), the specific locale will be displayed in the dropdown menu for the available locales:
+If a user **has rights to only view product information** for a specific locale (ie his user groups only have the `Allowed to view product information` permission), the specific locale will be displayed in the dropdown menu for the available locales:
 - In the product grid
 - In the published product grid (Enterprise Edition only)
 - In the product form